 Stabilizers in concrete

-It is important to control the rheology of fluid concrete.
-Bleeding and particle segregation is a significant problem with fluid concrete.
-Mix design is crucial in obtaining self-consolidating concrete (SCC) that is fluid enough to completely fill the formwork.
+To control the rheology of concrete is key.
+Bleeding and particle segregation is a significant problem with concrete.
 The concrete has to be stable and robust against segregation of aggregate and bleeding.
 This can be obtained in at least two ways: By adding fine particles and/or filler, and/or by adding stabilizers.
 Viscosity modifying agents (VMA) like cellulose ethers, natural gums (xanthan, wellan) and starch are often used in concrete as stabilizers.
 They mainly act by increasing the paste viscosity to reduce risks of bleeding and segregation.
-The mechanism of action is different for MFC.
+The mechanism of action is different for the cellulose fibrils/nanocellulose.

 Increasing yield stress with minimal effect on plastic viscosity

-Figure: Yield value as a function of MFC (Exilva, Borregaard) dosage by weight of cement (sbwc = solid by weight concrete).
+Figure: Yield value as a function of cellulose fibrils (Exilva, Borregaard) dosage by weight of cement (sbwc = solid by weight concrete).

 This is beneficial to many applications in the concrete field.
 For instance, increased yield stress